-The National Parkinson Foundation, under the direction of its Clinical and Scientific Advisory Board, has announced the 2014 Research and Intervention Investigator Awards for Parkinson's Disease.
-NPF has published a request for applications to fund cutting-edge research conducted by the next generation of leaders in Parkinson's disease.
-Applications are invited from mid-career investigators across the Parkinson's community.
-Grant funding is available in three high-impact focus areas voted as most important by the Parkinson's community:
+The National Parkinson Foundation, under the direction of its Clinical and Scientific Advisory Board, has announced the 2015 Clinical Research and Intervention Investigator Awards for Parkinson's Disease.
+NPF has published a request for applications to fund cutting-edge research.
+Grant funding is available in three high-impact focus areas:

 The intersection between inflammation and Parkinson's disease offers the potential to provide new insight into the pathophysiology, etiology, and clinical progression of Parkinson's.
 Applications in this focus area should clearly link the research to both inflammation and Parkinson's disease.

 Findings from the Parkinson's Outcomes Project have highlighted the importance of depressive symptoms to health-related quality of life in Parkinson's disease.
 Applications in this focus area should clearly link the research to both depression and Parkinson's disease.

 3. Sex Differences

 From biology to social support, males and females experience Parkinson's disease differently.
 Applications in this focus area may consider diverse aspects of sex differences in Parkinson's disease in clinical care or preclinical research, with particular attention taken to resolving unambiguously sex differences and how these arise.